Sslegendars/Cooking-Game-Project/README.md

 ---

-## **Installation**
-1. Clone this repository or download the ZIP file.
-2. Open the project in Unity **(version X.X.X or later)**.
-   - If prompted, select the appropriate Unity version for compatibility.
-3. Ensure all required Unity packages are installed (e.g., Universal Render Pipeline).
-4. Click **Play** in the Unity Editor or build the game for your platform.

----

 ## **How to Play**
 1. Control your chef as you navigate the kitchen.
 2. Overcome obstacles and complete assigned tasks.